pydam/EmaLink/hardware/Readme.md

  * board_v4.kicad_pcb - pcb design file
  * board_v4.sch - circuit schematic

-### Components

-The bom.csv file contains a list of parts and quantities

 ### PCB Assembly

 You will have to look at the schematic and the board design in Kicad to know where the parts go, and how they are oriented.